Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Discussion II: On the Hartman effect predicted on the basis of

-Besides, this effect results in "flipping" the average spin of transmitted particles at the point $x_c$.
-That is, the value of $\tau_{flip}$ to describe the spin-flipping effect accrues just at the stages when the front and tail parts of the transmitted wave packet cross the point $x_c$.
-In the case of the opaque rectangular barrier, this effect leads to the situation when the final readings of the Larmor clock show the time to be much smaller than the average time spent by transmitted particles in the barrier region.
+As regards the Larmor-clock procedure, again, due to another effect -- "flipping" the average spin of transmitted particles at the point $x_c$, it does not allow one to directly measure the dwell time $\tau^{tr}_{dwell}$.
+In the opaque limit, this effect leads to the situation when the final readings of the Larmor clock show the time that is much smaller than the average time spent by tunneling particles in the barrier region.
+The time $\tau^{tr}_{dwell}$ spent by transmitted particles in the barrier region can be measured indirectly with making use of the relationships (\ref{28}), (\ref{29}) and (\ref{33}) between characteristic times of both subprocesses (see also Exp. (\ref{31}) for $\tau_{flip}(x;k)$).

-Thus, by our approach the observed superluminal tunneling velocity of the CM of the transmitted wave packet has nothing to do with the velocity of transmitted particles -- the group-velocity concept is inapplicable for revealing the genuine (flow) velocity of particles taking part in the transmission subprocess.
-The same concerns the Larmor timekeeping procedure -- because of the spin-flipping effect the final reading of the Larmor clock placed in the transmission zone does not give the genuine (dwell) time spent by transmitted particles in the barrier region.

-Of importance is to stress that all the above concerns only the {\it transmission} time-dependent subprocess whose dynamics is non-unitary at the very stage of scattering.
-As regards the dynamics of the reflection subprocess, it is unitary at all stages of scattering.
-The group reflection time as well as the final readings of the Larmor clock located in the reflection zone are not affected by changing the physical context at the point $x_c$.

-Moreover, taking into account the fact that the quantity $\tau_{flip}(x;k)$ is expressed through the total wave function $\Psi_{tot}(x;k)$ (see Exp. (\ref{31})), we arrive at conclusion that the Larmor timekeeping procedure allows testing our results obtained for both subprocesses.
-For this purpose one can use the relationships (\ref{28}), (\ref{29}) and (\ref{33}).
-In particular, by our approach reflected particles do not cross the midpoint of any symmetric potential barrier.
-In this connection, it would be interesting to check the result that the quantity $\tau_\|^{ref}$ to coincide with $\tau_{0\|}^{ref}$ is indeed independent on the infinitesimal magnetic field switched on in any spatial interval located to the right of the point $x_c$.